Reward cards are helpful credit cards that will give you cash back, allow you to cash in points or earn other rewards over time.

 - Getting started with reward credit cards

-Reward credit cards – They’re great for people who always pay back their credit card bill each month before the interest period kicks in because it means they’re getting something back for their spending.
-However, there’s no point bothering if you can’t pay the debt off each month.
-Better to go for the card with the cheapest interest rate you can find to keep your bills down.
+Reward credit cards are great for people who always pay their credit card balance each month before the interest period kicks in.
+However, there’s no point if you can’t pay the debt off each month.
+Instead it may be better to go for a card with the cheapest interest rate, this way you can keep your interest low.

-- British Airways are also running an Avios scheme with American Express.
-You get 1,000 free bonus Avios when you sign up for the card and spend £500 in the first three months of membership, then it’s one Avios per £1.
-There’s no annual fee and the APR is 15.9%.
+- British Airways are running an Avios scheme with American Express.
+You get 5,000 free bonus Avios when you spend over £1000 in the first 3 months of having it.
+You earn one Avios per £1 spent.
+There’s no annual fee and the APR is 22.9%.
 You also get travel accident benefit up to £75,000 with the card.

-- The Virgin Atlantic card – with this you get two credit cards with a typical APR of 17.9%.
-To begin with you get 3,000 bonus Flying Club miles when make your first purchase within 90 days of opening the account, after which you’ll get one mile for every £1 spent with the American Express card and one mile for every £2 you spend with the Visa card.
+- The Virgin Atlantic card – with this you get a typical APR of 22.9%.
+To begin with you get 5,000 bonus Flying Club miles when make your first purchase within 90 days of opening the account, after which you’ll get 0.75 of a mile for every £1 spent with the American Express card.
 You’ll also earn double miles when you spend direct with Virgin Atlantic or Virgin holidays

-- Earn one point for every £4 you spend with the Tesco Clubcard credit card (five points on fuel at their garages).
-The card also has 18 months at 0% on purchases, a typical APR of 16.9% and nine months at 0% on balance transfers with a handling fee of 2.9%.
+- Earn one point for every £1 you spend with the Tesco Clubcard credit card.
+The card also has 18 months at 0% on purchases, a typical APR of 19.9% and nine months at 0% on balance transfers with a handling fee of 9.9%.

 - AA credit card is handy for anyone who uses the AA.
 They give you a reward of one point for every full £2 spent, with one point for every £1 spent on Fuel, Motoring or AA products.
 Reward points can be redeemed at any time on a range of products and services from AA, motoring and travel products, shopping vouchers and cash back.

-Nearly two thirds of credit card holders pay off their balance in full every month (good for them).
-If you are one of those savvy people who don’t have to pay extra each month then the interest rate on your card will be irrelevant.
+Nearly two thirds of credit card holders pay off their balance in full every month.
+If you are one of these savvy people who don’t have to pay extra each month, then the interest rate on your card won’t really matter.